tradeblock-beems/main-ai-apps-v2/projects/push-analytics/push-analytics-execution-checklist.md

 ---

-## Phase 4: Data Analysis & Reporting
+## Phase 4: Data Analysis & Reporting (CONCEPTUAL ARCHITECTURE)
 **Primary Owner:** `@data-analyst`
+**NOTE**: This phase established the analytical framework and methodology.
+Phase 4.5 executes with REAL data.

 ### Data Analysis Setup
 - [x] Review all of the tasks for this phase of work.
 Is there anything we might consider tweaking based on what we discovered, learned, changed, etc. in the previous phase(s) of work?